vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 title = "Cocktails"
 date = 2024-03-23
 draft = true
-description = "A very important topic"
+description = "A very important topic.
+Recipe cards and my alcohol reviews."
 +++

 It is nice to make cocktails at home to 1) customize them, 2) make them with the specific liquors that you like, 3) enjoy them in your own quiet space, and 4) save money.